-Missing data are a big concern in any research project; however, despite investigators’ best efforts they are often unavoidable.
-Missing outcomes have two effects: they reduce precision and power, and they may introduce bias.
-The statistician can’t do much about the loss of precision, except to make best use of the data that are available; e.g. to be sure not to exclude from the analysis individuals who dropped out before the end of the study but who nevertheless reported intermediate values of the outcome.
+Missing data are a big concern in any research project and are often unavoidable in spite of investigators’ best efforts.
+Missing outcomes have two effects: reduced precision and power, and bias.
+Also, the loss of precision is inevitable, except the possible use of the available data; e.g. to be sure not to exclude from the analysis individuals who dropped out before the end of the study but who nevertheless reported intermediate values of the outcome.
 However, the statistician can aim to reduce bias through suitable choice of an analysis.
+(1)

-In randomized controlled trials (RCTs), outcome data are typically missing for some participants.
-Patient-reported outcomes such as health-related quality of life (QoL) are particularly prone to missing data because patients may fail to complete follow-up questionnaires.
-Statistical analyses for missing data use assumptions, wherein some explicitly specify the values of the missing data: e.g. missing values being failures, as in smoking cessation trials.
-Other assumptions make implicit assumptions about the similarity of distributions, such as ‘last observation carried forward’.
-Making assumptions about the missing data mechanism, defined as the probability of missing data given the observed and unobserved data, is usually preferable.
+Randomized controlled trials (RCTs) typically have missing outcome data for some participants.
+Patient-reported outcomes (PROs) such as health-related quality of life (QoL) are mostly prone to missing data due to patients failing to complete follow-up questionnaires.
+Assumptions are often applied in case of statistical analyses for missing data to explicitly specify the values of the missing data: e.g. missing values being failures, as in smoking cessation trials.
+Other assumptions are inherent statements about the similarity of distributions, such as ‘last observation carried forward’.
+(1,2)

-In the primary trial analysis, studies are recommended to take an approach that is valid under plausible assumptions about the missing data.
-Instead of assuming that the data are ‘missing completely at random’ (MCAR), the primary analysis should suppose they are ‘missing at random’ (MAR), that is, the probability of missing data does not depend on the patient’s outcome, after conditioning on the observed variables (e.g. the patients baseline characteristics).
-However, it may be unlikely to use the MAR assumption in many settings; for example, patients in relatively poor health may be less likely to complete the requisite questionnaires, and so these outcome data may be ‘missing not at random’ (MNAR).
-Since true missing data mechanism is unknown, it is important, in case of the data at hand, to examine whether the study results are robust to alternative assumptions about the missing data.
+In the primary trial analysis, an approach is often proposed which is valid under plausible assumptions for studies with the missing data.
+Instead of assuming that the data are ‘missing completely at random’ (MCAR), the primary analysis should suppose them to be ‘missing at random’ (MAR), i.e. the probability of missing data does not depend on the patient’s outcome, after conditioning on the observed variables (e.g. the patients’ baseline characteristics).
+However, the MAR assumption is unlikely to be used in many settings; for example, patients in relatively poor health are less likely to complete the requisite questionnaires, thus making the outcome data ‘missing not at random’ (MNAR).
+(2)

-The US National Research Council (NRC) report on missing data in clinical trials recommends sensitivity analyses that recognize the data to be MNAR, in line with general methodological guidance for dealing with missing data, and previous specific advice for intention-to-treat analysis in RCTs.
-However, systematic reviews report that in practice RCTs do not handle missing data appropriately.
-A simple approach to sensitivity analysis is to include in the statistical model parameters representing outcome differences between individuals with complete versus missing data and explore how inference vary as these ‘sensitivity parameters’ take on specific values.
-The output, i.e. results and conclusion, can then be compared over a reasonable range of values, possibly including a ‘tipping-point’ at which the results change.
-However, this approach does have a set of drawbacks.
+The US National Research Council (NRC) report on missing data in clinical trials advocates sensitivity analyses for recognizing the data to be MNAR, in accordance with general methodological guidance for dealing with missing data and previous specific advice for intention-to-treat (ITT) analysis in RCTs.
+(3) On the other hand, systematic reviews show that in practice RCTs do not handle missing data appropriately.
+(4) Sensitivity analysis can be approached with either statistical modeling of parameters that represent outcome differences between individuals with complete versus missing data and/or exploring varying inferences with respect to the ‘sensitivity parameters’ assuming specific values.
+(5) The final output, i.e. results and conclusion, can then be compared over a reasonable range of values, possibly including a ‘tipping-point’ when results change.
+However, this approach does have a set of shortcomings.
+(2)

-Sensitivity analyses using Bayesian approach require practical tools to facilitate expert elicitation, and recent research focuses on elicitation approaches within group meetings.
-Group level elicitation has advantages for training and clarification and facilitates behavioral aggregation for achieving consensus.
-However, because of the ‘feedback’ loop, these approaches are costly in both money and time, and in many RCTs, it may be infeasible to elicit opinion from a sufficient number and range of experts.
-To improve the uptake of recommended approaches to sensitivity analysis for missing data within RCTs requires that more accessible, practical tools for eliciting and synthesizing expert opinion are developed and exemplified.
+Sensitivity analyses using Bayesian approach require practical tools for easier expert elicitation, and recent research focuses on elicitation approaches within group meetings.
+Group level elicitation has benefits for training and clarification and facilitates behavioral aggregation for achieving consensus.
+(6) However, because of the ‘feedback’ loop, these approaches are costly in both money and time.
+Thus, in many RCTs, it may not be viable to elicit opinion from a sufficient number and range of experts.
+Easier uptake of recommended approaches for sensitivity analysis for missing data within RCTs requires more accessible, practical tools for eliciting and synthesizing expert opinion to be developed and exemplified.
+(2)

-Using open source software which can be administered face-to-face or online, to elicit beliefs from reasonably large numbers of experts without imposing an undue burden is one option that’s been recently suggested.
-With this tool, the elicited views can be converted into informative priors for the sensitivity parameters in a pattern-mixture model, allowing for correlation in the elicited values across the trial arms.
-Trial data can then be re-analyzed under different MNAR assumptions to explore the robustness of the results.
-The approach could be used at the design stage, utilizing either previously collected priors or new priors elicited from the trial team.
-Combining these with the expected level of loss to follow-up could provide an improved estimate of the likely impact of missing data on the trial’s results.
-Hence, this approach could help improve trial design, so that the study results are more robust to anticipated levels of missing data.
+Using open source software like face-to-face or online ones to elicit beliefs from reasonably large number of experts without imposing an undue burden is one option that has been recently suggested.
+With this tool, the elicited views can be converted into informative priors for the sensitivity parameters in a pattern-mixture model which will allow for correlation in the elicited values across the trial arms.
+After this, the trial data can be re-evaluated under different MNAR assumptions to explore the robustness of the results.
+These methods, along with the expected level of loss to follow-up, could provide an improved estimate of the probable impact of missing data on the trial’s results.
+Therefore, this approach can significantly help improve trial design, so that the study results are more robust to anticipated levels of missing data.